Solar-network/docs/docs/tutorials/node/setup.md

 #### Provision a Linux Server

-Running an Swipechain Core node is not like Bitcoin mining, and thus there are more options to choose from.
+Running an Solar Core node is not like Bitcoin mining, and thus there are more options to choose from.
 AWS, Linode, Digital Ocean, Vultr, Microsoft Azure, and OVH are just a few recommended choices.

 Delegate Nodes have a higher minimum requirement on the hardware specifications.
 These nodes are the security of our network so their uptime is of most importance in making sure the network runs smoothly.